Oregon State University vs Eastern Oregon University

 The Verdict

-Oregon State University significantly outperforms Eastern Oregon University on financial ROI (75 vs 43).
-The 32-point gap reflects meaningfully better outcomes in earnings relative to cost.
-Unless Eastern Oregon University offers something compelling for your specific situation - a top program in your major, a full scholarship, or non-financial factors that matter to you - the data favors Oregon State University.
+On the money, this one isn't close: Oregon State University clearly outperforms Eastern Oregon University (75 vs 43), a 32-point gap driven by better earnings for what graduates paid.
+Unless Eastern Oregon University brings something that matters to you specifically - a standout program in your major, a full scholarship, or reasons beyond the money - the data points to Oregon State University.

 Want to personalize these numbers?